wulongict/SpectralArchive/README.md

 Spectroscape has a web user interface, which enables real time searching for approximate nearest neighbors (ANNs) against an archive with hundreds of millions of spectra.

+If you would like to use Spectroscape directly via brower, [click here](http://omics.ust.hk:8709/index.html).

 ## Video tutorial for installation
 For installation, users may either follow the [YouTube video tutorial](https://youtu.be/C1a9RUqPxYs) below or read through the next section of the ReadMe.md file.